lsst-dm/docsteady/docs/developer.rst

 Releasing a new version
 -----------------------

-0) conda activate docsteady-dev (environment used for development) ( if not created previously ``conda create --name docsteady-dev docsteady -c lsst-dm -c conda-forge`` )

-1) In the branch, create the tag and push it
+1) In the branch, create the tag and push it e.g.

-2) ``conda build recipe/``

-3) on a different terminal activate the base conda env, where you  have anaconda installed, and you have logged in (You may need to anaconda login - credentials in 1password)

-4) copy and paste the anaconda upload command line proposed at the end of the build, and add ``--user lsst-dm``:
-       (otherwise it will be uploaded to the user logged in) e.g.
-       ``` anaconda upload --user lsst-dm /usr/local/anaconda3/conda-bld/noarch/docsteady-2.0_0_gae9669c-py_0.tar.bz2 ```
+    ''' git tag 3.0.1 '''
+    ''' git pus --tags  '''

+2) The github action should build and push to PyPI.

-5) merge the branch
+3) merge the branch